Ron Hornaday Jr.

-Ronald Lee Hornaday Jr. (born June 20, 1958) is an American former professional stock car racing driver.
-He is the father of former NASCAR driver Ronnie Hornaday and son of the late Ron Hornaday Sr., a two-time Winston West Champion.
-Hornaday is a four-time champion in the NASCAR Truck Series, his most recent coming in 2009.
-He was a long-time driver in NASCAR's Winston West Series and is a Featherlite Southwest Tour Champion.
+Ronald Lee Hornaday Jr. (born June 20, 1958) is an American former professional stock car racing driver and businessman.
+He currently owns Team Hornaday Development, a driver development program, as well as Hornaday Race Cars, a Dirt Modified chassis builder.
+He is also the father of former NASCAR driver Ronnie Hornaday and son of the late Ron Hornaday Sr., a two-time NASCAR Winston West Series Champion.
+Hornaday himself is a four-time champion in the NASCAR Truck Series, his most recent coming in 2009 and is a NASCAR Featherlite Southwest Tour Champion.
 He was noticed by Dale Earnhardt while participating in the NASCAR Winter Heat on TNN.

 Racing career

 Beginnings

 Hornaday was born in Palmdale, California, and began racing in go-karts and motorcycles early in his career.
 Eventually, he moved up to race stock cars at Saugus Speedway.
 In 1992, he won his first championship in the Southwest Series as well as winning the Most Popular Driver award.
 He won the Southwest championship the next year as well, becoming the only driver to do so in series history until Jim Pettit won back-to-back titles in 2004–2005.
 Pettit won the title again in 2011 in the SRL Southwest Tour Series.

-He made his Winston Cup debut in 1992 at the Save Mart 300K, where he started 17th but finished 32nd in Bob Fisher's No. 92 Chevrolet.
+He made his Winston Cup debut in 1992 at the Save Mart 300K, where he started seventeenth but finished 32nd in Bob Fisher's No. 92 Chevrolet.
 He made another start later that year at Phoenix International Raceway, where he finished 25th.
 He ran at Phoenix the next year as well, finishing 22nd in the No. 76 Spears Motorsports car.